-- (1) Mr. Ronanki was previously employed by one of Sharecare's key strategic partners and declined any cash or equity compensation for his service as a director pursuant to his former employer's policy. - (2) Mr. Layton did not join the Board until January 2023 and therefore did not receive compensation from Sharecare in 2022. - (3) The amounts represent the aggregate grant-date fair value of RSUs granted to each director, computed in accordance with FASB's ASC Topic 718.
-See Note 1, Nature of Business and Significant Accounting Policies, to Sharecare's consolidated financial statements included in the 2022 Annual Report, for a discussion of the assumptions made by Sharecare in determining the grant-date fair value of Sharecare's equity awards.
-Each RSU was awarded to the applicable director in August 2022 and is scheduled to vest at the Annual Meeting, subject to continued service through the vesting date. - (4) As of December 31, 2022, each non-employee director (other than Mr. Ronanki and Mr. Layton) held 121,019 RSUs under the Incentive Plan.
-In addition, Mr. Goulet and Dr. Galea held 712,585 and 61,570 options to purchase common stock, respectively, that represent Legacy Sharecare option awards assumed by Sharecare at closing of the Business Combination.
+- (5) The amounts represent the aggregate grant-date fair value of RSUs granted to each director, computed in accordance with FASB's ASC Topic 718.
+See Note 1, Nature of Business and Significant Accounting Policies, to Sharecare's consolidated financial statements included in the 2023 Annual Report, for a discussion of the assumptions made by Sharecare in determining the grant-date fair value of Sharecare's equity awards.
+Each RSU was awarded to the applicable director on May 17, 2023 and is scheduled to vest on the earlier of: (a) the Annual Meeting and (b) May 17, 2024, subject to continued service through the vesting date. - (6) As of December 31, 2023, each non-employee director then serving held 131,034 RSUs under the Incentive Plan.
+In addition, Messrs.
+Mnuchin, Sagansky and Goulet also held 121,019 RSUs under the Incentive Plan that each of them elected to defer in 2022 pursuant to the Deferral Plan (defined below).
+Lastly, Mr. Goulet and Dr. Galea held 712,585 and 61,570 options to purchase common stock, respectively, that represent Legacy Sharecare option awards assumed by Sharecare at closing of the Business Combination.